 Nectarine and rosemary bread.

-There are many different techniques to make bread and many kinds of breads – but I stick to this recipe because it’s pretty simple.
+There are many different techniques to make bread and many kinds of breads – but I stick to this recipe because it’s pretty simple and quick.

 - 2 cups all-purpose flour